tom-krieger/sshkeymgmt/README.md

 ## Limitations

 This module has been tested on several Unix platforms, and no issues have been identified.
+But this module does not care about the *sshd* configuration.
+Please make sure the ssh authorized_keys files are stored in the location the *sshd* is expecting.

 For an extensive list of supported operating systems, see [metadata.json](https://github.com/tom-krieger/sshkeymgmt/blob/master/metadata.json)